charlesbolducGIS/scc-donations/docs/architecture.md

     * **Hosting:** Hosted by CivicPlus (on CloudFlare).

 2. **Backend (Node.js Server)**
-    * **Purpose:** Securely manages communication with Blackbaud SKY API to authorize and process payments.
+    * **Purpose:** Securely manages communication with Blackbaud SKY API to authorize and process payments, and provides dynamic frontend configuration.
     * **Technologies:** Node.js, Express.js, Axios, Upstash Redis (@upstash/redis SDK).
     * **Hosting Location:** Vercel (serverless functions).
     * **Key Responsibilities:**
-        * Manages **OAuth access tokens and refresh tokens** for continuous, headless API access, with refresh tokens securely stored in Upstash Redis (Vercel KV).
+        * Manages **OAuth access tokens** and **refresh tokens** for continuous, headless API access, with refresh tokens securely stored in Upstash Redis (Vercel KV).
         * Receives the `transactionToken` from the frontend.
         * Initiates the final payment processing API call to Blackbaud Merchant Services (BBMS) using the `transactionToken` and its securely stored OAuth tokens.
+        * Serves Blackbaud `publicKey` and `paymentConfig` dynamically to the frontend based on the deployment environment (Production/Preview) via the `/api/config` endpoint.
-        * **Crucially, no sensitive credit card data is ever stored or processed directly by this server (PCI compliance via tokenization).**
+        * **Crucially**, no sensitive credit card data is ever stored or processed directly by this server **(PCI compliance via tokenization).**

 ## System Flow (High-Level)

 1. **User Interaction:** Donor enters donation amount on the Frontend (CivicPlus Website).
+2. **Config Fetch:** Frontend makes a request to the Backend's `/api/config` endpoint to retrieve environment-appropriate Blackbaud `publicKey` and `paymentConfig`.
-2. **Checkout Form:** Blackbaud Checkout SDK loads a secure payment iframe for card details.
+3. **Checkout Form:** Blackbaud Checkout SDK loads a secure payment iframe for card details.
-3. **Token Generation:** Upon successful card entry, Blackbaud generates a `transactionToken` and sends it back to the Frontend.
+4. **Token Generation:** Upon successful card entry, Blackbaud generates a `transactionToken` and sends it back to the Frontend.
-4. **Server Communication:** The Frontend sends this `transactionToken` to the Backend (Node.js serverless function on Vercel).
+5. **Server Communication:** The Frontend sends this `transactionToken` to the Backend (Node.js serverless function on Vercel).
-5. **Payment Processing:** The Backend uses its securely managed OAuth tokens (retrieved from Upstash Redis if needed) and the `transactionToken` to call the BBMS API and complete the donation.
+6. **Payment Processing:** The Backend uses its securely managed OAuth tokens (retrieved from Upstash Redis if needed) and the `transactionToken` to call the BBMS API and complete the donation.
-6. **Confirmation:** Backend sends a response back to the Frontend (e.g., success/failure).
+7. **Confirmation:** Backend sends a response back to the Frontend (e.g., success/failure).

 ## Maintenance Requirements